wyomatthew/RelRec/README.md

 ### YelpGetter.java
 Degines a YelpGetter class to handle creation and execution of API calls to the Yelp API.
 Has an overloaded constructor allowing for the creation of an API call with or without a specifified category to search within.
 However, every created YelpGetter.java must be called with an inputted latitude, longitude, and search radius.
 Contains several helper functions managing what constitutes a legal category, how to parse out a received JSON file, and how to get the JSON file associated with a URL request.

 At a high level, YelpGetter.java functions with just one field: the URL to follow to interact with the Yelp API.
 Since every API call to the Yelp API must include a latitude and longitude, those are necessary elements to construct the YelpGetter.
-The radius is an added necessary input to create the URL because I believe the radius of the businesses to get is a necessary feature of our the UberPriceMapper.
+The radius is an added necessary input to create the URL because I believe the radius of the businesses to get is a necessary feature.
 The category is an optional element of the URL because the Yelp API allows the making of calls that are and aren't specified by category.
 Once a YelpGetter is created and the URL field is created, one can call the ``getBusinesses()`` method to retrieve all businesses returned by the Yelp API for that particular request.

 ## External Libraries
-So far, the UberPriceMapper takes advantage of two external libraries:
+We take advantage of two external libraries:
 * [Reverse Country Code by bencampion](https://github.com/bencampion/reverse-country-code)
 Used under the Apache-2.0 License
 * [Gson by Google Inc.](https://github.com/google/gson)